One Month In Berlin

 It’s hard to believe that just last month, I was at home in Toronto preparing for my overseas move to Berlin.
 I’m exhausted when I think about all of the details that I somehow managed to take care of while working a full-time job that involved a four-hour daily commute (yes, really).
 I’m not superwoman but I’m sure my kick-ass project management skills certainly helped.
 As did some very kind friends to whom I will be forever grateful!

 On the Canadian end of things, I had to pack, change my address, make final appointments with my doctor and dentist, sell or give away most of my possessions, store and ship things, find a foster home for my cat Izzy, say goodbye to friends … the list seemed to go on and on.

-On the German end of things, there was finalizing my employment contract and visa application, finding a place to live, signing up for health insurance, booking a one-way flight, etc.
+On the German side, there was finalizing my employment contract and visa application, finding a place to live, signing up for health insurance, booking a one-way flight, etc.

 Somehow, I made it through and found myself in Berlin once more.